-Amsterdam Stadsschouwburg and Toneelgroep Amsterdam merged on 1 January 2018, and from the 18|19 season onwards we will operate under the name Internationaal Theater Amsterdam (ITA).
+Amsterdam Stadsschouwburg and Toneelgroep Amsterdam merged on 1 January 2018, and from the 18|19 season onwards we operate under the name Internationaal Theater Amsterdam (ITA).
 We are currently working on a new organization that will act as a beacon for contemporary theatre and cater to audiences from Amsterdam and around the world, leading the way at the national and international levels.
-We will produce a high-quality programme with 600 pluriform national and international theatre and dance performances every year, and social programmes that will appeal to a wide range of audiences, bringing them new ways of understanding and seeing the world.
+We produce a high-quality programme with 600 pluriform national and international theatre and dance performances every year, and social programmes that appeal to a wide range of audiences, bringing them new ways of understanding and seeing the world.

 More than the sum

 Internationaal Theater Amsterdam (ITA) is one of the leading lights in Dutch theatre, with a large ensemble of world famous actors and a pioneering team of directors.
-Performances will be held by the ITA-ensemble not only at the Amsterdam venue, but also at around 100 other venues around the world.
-The new theatre will also be a major Talent Center focusing on education, development and collaboration.
+Performances are held by the ITA-ensemble not only at the Amsterdam venue, but also at around 100 other venues around the world.
+The new theatre is also a major Talent Center focusing on education, development and collaboration.
 We are home to major festivals such as Brandhaarden, Julidans, the Holland Festival and the Netherlands Theatre Festival.
 A modern meeting place with its own café/brasserie where front stage can meet and mingle with back stage, and the boundaries between the audience and those involved in the production can disappear.
 The new theatre will speak with one voice to the city, the country, funds, sponsors and, of course, its audiences.
 In short, a theatre venue that speaks clearly to the city and its residents.

 Take a trip with us though the long history of the Huis van het Nederlandse Theater (House of Dutch Theater).
-The Stadsschouwburg on Leidsplein dates from 1984.
+The Stadsschouwburg on Leidsplein dates from 1894.
 But the history of the Amsterdam theatre dates back much further, from 1638.
 The theatre burned completely to the ground, twice.
 It was rebuilt.
 After a thorough renovation, and the opening of a new state-of-the-art theatre hall in 2009, the Stadsschouwburg is ready to serve as a theatre for the future.